-A major beneficiary of this trend was Estée Lauder (a group that owns brands including La Mer, Bobbi Brown, Origins and Clinique).
+A major beneficiary of this trend was Estée Lauder (a group that owns brands including La Mer, Bobbi Brown, Origins, and Clinique).
 Its recently released full-year sales climbed faster in China than in any other market, with strong double-digit retail sales growth, and a doubling of its online business.
-Estée Lauder also was in the top 5 beauty brand sellers for 2020‘s Tmall Shopping Festival of 11.11 and keep increasing its sales and popularity in China.
+Estée Lauder also was in the top 5 beauty brand sellers for 2020‘s Tmall Shopping Festival of 11.11 and keeps increasing its sales and popularity in China.

 Bold beauty products help Chinese beauty consumers to stand out

 A growing number of Chinese consumers seek to express themselves through their cosmetics choices.
 They deliberately use bold beauty products to differentiate themselves from their peers.
 Bold colors are in demand.
 Although strawberry and bean-paste pink lipstick sold well in China in the past, bold red has emerged as the dominant color of choice for women’s first lipstick purchases in 2018.
 This year’s popular products include M.A.C.’s Ruby Woo, Dior 999, and Tom Ford’s Ruby Rush #07.
-Other eclectic colors that sell well include mermaid pink, grapefruit and pumpkin.
+Other eclectic colors that sell well include mermaid pink, grapefruit, and pumpkin.

 Silk filler is the new anti-ageing trendy component for cosmetics